alexhayes/reaper-csurf-klinke-plugin-maps/README.md

 # REAPER CSURF Klinke Plugin Maps

-This is a collection of plugin xml map files to use with klinke's MCU control surface extension.
+This is a collection of plugin XML map files to use with klinke's MCU control surface extension.

-I have mapped most of the UAD plugins and some Softube, Soundtoys and others.
+I have mapped most of the UAD plugins and some Plugin Alliance, Softube, Soundtoys and others.

-I use a BCF2000 thus I haven't tested on a Mackie MCU however I imagine that the mapping works the same.
+These should work on both a Mackie MCU and a BCF2000.

 # Conventions